English adverbs: Adverb vs intransitive preposition

 If the distinction is accepted, then it becomes important to distinguish between the two groups.
 A useful starting point is to recognize that many adverbs end in -ly, which clearly distinguishes them from prepositions.
-Another clarifying difference is that PPs commonly function as complements in a be VP (e.g., the key's in the car), while adverbs cannot normally do so (e.g., *the key's internally).
+Another clarifying difference is that prepositional phrases (PPs) commonly function as complements in a be verb phrase (VP) (e.g., the key's in the car), while adverbs cannot normally do so (e.g., *the key's internally).
 Another distinguishing features is that PPs may have right or just as a modifier.
 In Standard English, adverb phrases do not accept such modification (e.g., it ran right up the tree [PP]; *it ran right vertically [AdvP].)

 Adverb vs coordinators

 "A number of conjunct adverbs, such as so and yet, resemble coordinators (coordinating conjunctions) both in being connectives and in having certain syntactic features."
 One difference is that many adverbs are quite flexible in the location, while coordinators are not.
 Consider these examples, where but must appear between the clauses, but however can appear in any one of three different locations.